LogtalkDotOrg/logtalk3/coding/kod/NOTES.md

 ________________________________________________________________________

-Kod is a free MacOS X text editor available from:
+Kod is a free macOS text editor available from:

 	http://kodapp.com/